 “It’s the simplest and clearest way to label them, really.”
-Kris looked at Minerva, a light giggle escaping her and echoing in the cave.
-“Besides, it sounds much better than ‘Delta Form’ or something silly like that!”
+Kris looked at Selene, a light giggle escaping her and echoing in the cave.
+“Besides, it sounds much better than ‘Delta Forme’ or something silly like that!”

-Minerva looked at the drawings of the ancient cave again, her thoughts almost visible on her face.
+Selene looked at the drawings of the ancient cave again, her thoughts almost visible on her face.
 She broke into a smile and gave Kris a nod.
 “I knew you’d love these drawings too!
 I just wish I understood more of them.
-Although at this point I’d rather leave it for the real scientists to figure out, I’ve had enough studying to last me a lifetime.”
+Although at this point I’d rather leave it for the real scientists to figure out, I’ve had enough of these caves to last me a lifetime.”

 They made their way out of the Ruins slowly, the cold biting their skin.
-They parted ways, travelling in different directions.
+Each breath, heavy and hearty, left their vision foggy.

 Selene let out another forced chuckle - Kris’ face for the moment was blurred by the haze and snow - and that, seemingly, was that.
 The two scientists, of a kind, parted ways.
 Selene watched as Kris disappeared in the storm.
 She stood by the edge of the road beside a large tree whose branches were struggling to hold on to the snow, as more of it kept piling on from the constant flurries.
-With an anger that had been building up for days, she yelled into the white nothingness around her.

 Seeing it dissipated the anger, replacing it with a longing ache in her heart as she reached for it.
 Staring back at her was a loving mother and her two dearest kids, one in each arm.